flonatel/statsd-cpp/README.md

 inventors of the original [etsy statsd](https://github.com/etsy/statsd/).
-Our performance tests showed, that this cannot be accomplished with the current philosophy and technology.
+Our performance tests showed, that this cannot be accomplished with the current philosophy and technology for systems with high event numbers.

 ## Reinvent the Wheel? ##
-There are many, many implementation of statds available.
+There are many implementation of statds available.
 Nevertheless: the existing implementations have all some limitations.
 Most of them are written in some interpreted or *strange* language (from the point of a C / C++ programmer) which